-While just about every teacher agrees that report card comments are important, there are few who actually look forward to writing them.
+Just about every teacher agrees: report card comments are important.
+But there are few who actually look forward to writing them.

-Because every instructor knows working under tight deadlines to create upwards of 20 unique and detailed reports isn’t exactly a straightforward task.
+Because every instructor knows working under tight deadlines to create upwards of 20 unique and detailed reports isn’t exactly straightforward (or particularly fun).

 And while no one at your school knows your students better than you do, writing valuable report card comments for each of them can be a huge challenge.